yaskovdev/blog/_drafts/true-story.md

 ### To Summarize

 Either be careful when choosing a library.
-Or do not increase a price of a service as the customer ages.
+Or do not increase a price of a service for the elderly customers.